FRRouting/frr/doc/user/bgp.rst

        neighbor bar update-source lo0

-.. clicmd:: [no] neighbor PEER default-originate
+.. clicmd:: neighbor PEER default-originate

    *bgpd*'s default is to not announce the default route (0.0.0.0/0) even if it is in routing table.
 When you want to announce default routes to the peer,